Edillower/HeyMavic/LOG.md

 ## APR 15 Update Notes (by David Yang):
 fix Watson Classifier error about Union

-## APR 16 Update Notes (by keao xu):
+## APR 16 Update Notes:
-- complete flight control part
+- Complete flight control part by keao
+- Reimplement advanced mission fly to by Eddie
+- Fix coordinates bug by Eddie

 ## Mar XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!